CommunityHiQ/Instructions/README.md

 ## Pattern for naming:

-Task name = What the task does? (eg. DownloadFile OR CreateArchive) Class = Something convenient (this doesn't show in FRENDS).
-If you cannot come up with another name(?) write "task name" + "tasks". (eg. WebFilesTask OR ZipTask)
+Task name = What the task does? (eg. DownloadFile OR CreateZipArchive)

 Namespace = unique and descriptive.
-(Frends.Community.Task is okay, if you're not in a creative mood) (eg. Frends.Community.DownloadWebFiles OR Frends.Community.Zip)
+Where task relates?
+Use Frends.Community as prefix (eg. Frends.Community.DownloadWebFiles OR Frends.Community.Zip)

-Repo's name = <Namespace>.<taskname> (eg. Frends.Community.Zip.CreateArchive OR Frends.Community.DownloadWebFiles.DownloadFile)
+Class = Something convenient (this doesn't show in FRENDS).
+If you cannot come up with another name write "task name" or last part of namespace + "tasks" or "operations. (eg. DownloadFilesTasks or ZipTasks)

+Repo's name = Same as namespace (othervice there will be problems in CI).

+Do not name class, task, and namespace the same!
+And use plurals in class and namespace nameswhen ever possible.
 More info: https://blogs.msdn.microsoft.com/ericlippert/2010/03/09/do-not-name-a-class-the-same-as-its-namespace-part-one/ (Google for parts 2-4).

 ## Parameters

 Return always strongly typed class that includes own field for every value.

 Incoming parameters are always divided into the next groups, but all groups are not always needed.
 Groups must be in this order "input", "output":

 - Input: all data that comes in and the parameters that are closely related to data, such as "connection strings"

 - Options: Configurations such as timeout value.

 All parameters need metadata: